 Recognition of deferred tax assets for unused tax losses, tax credits and deductible temporary differences is restricted to those instances where it is probable that future taxable profit will be available against which the deferred tax asset can be utilized.
-At the end of each reporting year, the Company reassesses g) Income Taxes - (cont'd)
+At the end of each reporting year, the Company reassesses unrecognized deferred tax assets.
+The Company recognizes a previously unrecognized deferred tax asset to the extent that it has become probable that future taxable profit will allow the deferred tax asset to be recovered.